AlyeskaBear/becca/README.md

 ####How do I try BECCA out?

-Make sure you have a current version of Anaconda, then
+Make sure you have a current version of Anaconda, and version 0.27 or higher of numba.

+    conda update conda
+    conda update anaconda
+    conda update numba

+Pull down the code from Pypi.

     pip install --pre becca
     pip install --pre beccatest

+Run it on your local machine.

     python
     >>>import beccatest
     >>>beccatest.test.suite()